Barnesjt/simple-dash/README.md

 ### Additional Info

 To more closely monitor the size of each segment being transferred, I recommend allowing the server to statically server the video file by placing the .mpd and all it's references (.mp4s) into a subdirectory (/public/media/) local to the server.
-This will allow you to see the size of the partial segments transferred within the log.

-This should be useful for demonstration purposes.
+This will allow you to see the size of the partial segments transferred within the log, which should be useful for demonstration purposes.